aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ### Protocol Layer (requires specification changes)

-These mitigations require changes to the MCP specification itself — they cannot be implemented by individual deployments:
+These mitigations require changes to the MCP specification itself — they cannot be implemented by individual deployments.
+What follows is a concrete proposal for each.

 | Risk | Required Protocol Change |
 |---|---|